 Tomatoes : Tomatoes are extremely rich source of Lycopene.
 Tomatoes are a powerful antioxidant, super rich in Vitamin C, good for heart.
 Tomatoes are a Pregnant women's friend and are rich in Folate or Folic Acid which helps your body to produce and maintain new cells, especially red blood cells.
 Read about 13 amazing benefits of tomatoes.

 Onions : Yes, its a great antioxidant.
 The phytochemical present in onions along with their Vitamin C help boost your immunity.
 The chromium in onions help regulate your blood pressure.
 The sulphur in the onion which brings you tears is actually good for your eyes.
 Raw onions keep your heart healthy and see here for total benefits of onions.

 Rice : Here are the pros for rice.
 Rice is a great source of complex carbohydrates, which is an important source of energy for our body.
 Rice is low in fibre and therefore a good option for people suffering from diarrhoea.
 What's not good in rice.
 Foods like rice are high in Glycemic index are not suitable for weight loss, heart patients, diabetics as they affect the blood sugar control levels.
 See details of is white rice and parboiled rice good for you?

 Can diabetics, heart patients and over weight individuals have Vegetable Biryani?

-What is a healthier option than using rice?
+What is a healthier option than using vegetable biryani made from rice?